pryv/dev-site/source/_api-reference/admin.md

 #### Specific errors

-- `400 Bad Request`, id `item-id-already-exists`: An access already exists with the same token.
-- `400 Bad Request`, id `item-name-already-exists`: An access already exists with the same name and type (and device name, for app accesses).
+- `400 Bad Request`, id `item-already-exists`: A similar access already exists.
+The error's `data` contains the conflicting properties.
 - `400 Bad Request`, id `invalid-item-id`: Occurs if trying to set the token to an invalid value (e.g. a reserved word like `null`).

 #### cURL example